blvckpvblo/flavor_getter/README.md

 ## Usage

-To retrieve the current flavor in your Flutter code, you can use the `FlavorGetter.flavor` getter.
+To retrieve the current flavor in your Flutter code, you can use the `getFlavor()` function.

 ```dart
 import 'package:flavor_getter/flavor_getter.dart';